liuzw2579/naive-ui/demo/pages/docs/introduction/enUS/index.md

 # iThinkDT UI

-iThinkDT UI is a Vue 3 component library.
+iThinkDT UI is a Vue 3 component library (Focked Naive UI).

 To know how to install it, see [Installation](installation).